GithmiHashara/Amarise-Social-App/README.md

 React
 React is at the core of the Instagram clone, providing a powerful and flexible framework for building the user interface.
 By utilizing React's component-based architecture, the app achieves a modular and maintainable structure, making it easier to manage and scale.
 React's virtual DOM enhances performance, ensuring that updates to the user interface are handled efficiently, even when dealing with dynamic content like user posts, comments, and interactions.
 This technology allows the Instagram clone to deliver a smooth and responsive user experience, essential for a modern social media platform.

+In addition to its core features, React's extensive ecosystem, including hooks and context API, allows for efficient state management and improved code reusability.
+Hooks, such as useState and useEffect, simplify the handling of local component states and side effects, ensuring that the app remains performant and responsive.
+The Context API enables the global state management needed for user authentication, theme settings, and real-time notifications, providing a seamless and consistent user experience across the app.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.